Kupea electilis

 Kupea is a monotypic moth genus of the family Crambidae described by Alfred Philpott in 1930.
 It contains only one species, Kupea electilis, also known as Kupe's grassmoth, which is endemic to New Zealand.
+This species has only been recorded at Kaitorete Spit.
+The larvae feed on Zoysia minima and exist in a cocoon constructed of silk and sand.
+Adults are on the wing from March to April.
+It has been hypothesised that the adults are active at twilight.
 It is classified as Nationally Vulnerable by the Department of Conservation.
 The female of the species was first discovered in 2012.

 Taxonomy

-Kupea electilis was first described by Alfred Philpott in 1930 using a male specimen collected at Birdling's Flat, Kaitorete Spit by Stuart Lindsay in March.
+Kupea electilis was first described by Alfred Philpott in 1930 using male specimens collected at Birdling's Flat, Kaitorete Spit by Stuart Lindsay in March.
 The species was again described and figured by George Vernon Hudson in 1939.
 David E. Gaskin discussed the species in 1975 stating that once a female specimen was found the systemic position of the genus should be reassessed.
 The type specimen is held at the Canterbury Museum.

 Description

-The adult male's forewings are brassy ochreous, suffused with grey in the disc.
-There is a brownish-black mark in the disc, followed by a white bar.
-The hindwings are brownish.
+Philpott described this species as follows:

 The male has a limited ability to fly.
 The female of the species is brachypterous.